 Let’s refresh your server’s local package index using this command:

 Postgres is provided in the default Ubuntu repositories.
-To check the version provides, use this command:
+To check the version provided, use this command:

 Use this command to check the service status: